quasarstream/PHP-FFmpeg-video-streaming/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Amin Yazdanpanah via contact [AT] aminyazdanpanah . com.
+If you discover a security vulnerability within this package, please send an e-mail to Amin Yazdanpanah via: contact [AT] aminyazdanpanah • com.
 ## Credits

 - [Amin Yazdanpanah](http://www.aminyazdanpanah.com/?u=github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming)